 This little recipe here is tried and true, y’all.
 I can make it with my eyes closed.
 That might be a bit of an exaggeration but I do feel I’ve gotten the hang of mashed potatoes and consider these a go-to family recipe.
 And don’t just take my word for it.
-My friends and family are not at all afraid to give me feedback and I’ve heard nothing but good things about not only the taste of this dish but also the ease of making them.
+My friends and family are not at all afraid to give me feedback and I’ve heard nothing but good things about not only the taste of these garlic mashed potatoes but also the ease of making them.
 So don’t be afraid to give them a try!

 These garlic mashed potatoes turn out creamy and fluffy without the use of a mixer or any other special tools.
 Just a good, old-fashioned wooden spoon and minimal prep work.
 You can exercise full control and get the texture just as chunky or as smooth as you desire with this method.
 I like my mashed potatoes with the skins in ’em and a few small potato chunks, in case anyone out there is wondering. 🙂

 Another great facet of this recipe is that everything comes together in the same pot used to boil the taters, so cleanup is more than a breeze.
-Mashed potatoes are a major comfort food.
-A comfort food that I enjoy.
+Mashed potatoes are a major comfort food and one that I very much enjoy.
 Over the years, I have tasted so many mediocre and downright nasty spoonfuls (I’m looking at you, cafeterias and dining halls) that I became a little

 obsessive passionate about crafting crave-worthy mashed potatoes of my own.
 I wanted to create homemade, restaurant-quality mashed potatoes that resemble garlicky, buttery, creamy clouds and after much experimenting and taste-testing, I hope that this ambitious daydream of mine came to fruition with these potatoes.